chainstack/docs/docs/tutorials/multichain/distributed-company-scrips.md

 1. With Chainstack, create a [consortium project](/glossary/consortium-project).
 1. With Chainstack, deploy a MultiChain network.
 1. With Chainstack, get your MultiChain node access and credentials.
-1. With Chainstack, invite members to your consortium.
+1. With Chainstack, invite members to your consortium project.
 1. Ensure each member runs a node.
 1. With MultiChain, issue a token.
 1. Distribute the tokens to all members.